ytakash30/Music-Player-App/README.md

-# Music-Player-App
+# Music_player
-simple music player app
+This is simple music player with basic functionality